Article written by Elisa

 The Camargue is one of the most unique places to visit in Occitanie and all of France.
 This natural area, which extends over more than 100,000 hectares between the regions of Occitanie and Provence-Alpes-Côte d´Azur, is world-renowned for its magnificent open spaces and exceptional fauna, including flamingos, breeding bulls, and horses.

 Whether you visit the Camargue on a weekend getaway or a longer vacation, be sure to book your stay well in advance.
-The best places to set your base camp to visit the Camargue are Arles, Les-Saintes-Maries-de-la-Mer, Aigues-Mortes, and Saint-Gilles.
-For a unique stay, however, book at Hotel La Tramontane, located in a beautiful environment near Saintes-Maries-de-la-Mer, with a beautiful infinity pool and good on-site restaurant – Click here to book your stay in the Camargue
+The best places to set your base camp for visiting the Camargue are Arles, Les-Saintes-Maries-de-la-Mer, Aigues-Mortes, and Saint-Gilles.
+For a unique stay, however, book at Hotel La Tramontane.
+Located in a beautiful setting near Saintes-Maries-de-la-Mer, it offers a beautiful infinity pool and good on-site restaurant – Click here to book your stay in the Camargue

 12. Canal du Midi